 What is Audience Segmentation?

 This is carried out by using website cookies.
-First, the publisher’s website sends the cookie data to user’s web browser.
+First, the publisher’s website sends the cookie data to the user’s web browser.
 Once installed, cookies monitor the user’s performance until either the user deletes the cookies or the cookies expire automatically.

 The data collected by cookies is stored using data management platforms.
 Most DMPs sync directly with the advertisers’ DSP, so that data can be exchanged without compromising safety.

-How Can Audience Segmentation Benefit Publishers?
+How Can Segmentation Benefit Publishers?

 Targeting is the bedrock of ad tech.
-In order to target audience, advertisers need to know about the online behavior and affinity of the audience.
+In order to target an audience, advertisers need to know about the online behavior and affinity of the audience.
 This is where audience segmentation helps.

 Only the publisher can access user information and segment it (“first party data”).
 Once recorded, publishers need to securely hand over this information to the advertiser.

 Advertisers are willing to bid more for a properly segment audience.
 This is because relevant ads generate better leads and conversion for them.
 62% marketing professionals believe audience segmentation is required for better ad targeting and cite it as one of their top priorities.